-Premier Anomaly: A Proven Framework for Beating SPY Year After Year
+Premier Anomaly: A Framework for Beating SPY Year After Year

 Beating SPY was supposed to be impossible.
 We did it anyway.